 Continuing with my example of AirBnB, here’s a spreadsheet of a cash flow plan that I made.

 Don’t be disheartened if you’re in the red at first.
 Investors are looking for hockey stick growth: high expenses while you build and then a rapid spike in revenue once you’ve captured market share.
-That’s why it’s crucial to have a plan in place that shows you’re ready for this.
+That’s why it’s crucial to have a plan with an incident response section in place that shows you’re ready for this.

 Creating your proof of concept